Six digital platform and data service SMEs join Energy Launchpad

 Equiwatt incentivises consumers to save energy at peak times through an app-based rewards scheme.
 Their digital platform monitors periods of peak demand on the grid, tracks home’s energy use via smart meters and helps households to automatically turn-off appliances during peak time events or ‘Equivents’.
 Households earn points based on the amount of energy moved off peak whilst reducing their carbon footprint.
 These points can be exchanged for vouchers or smart products and discounts.

 The company’s consumer engagement will unlock the potential of residential demand side response supporting energy suppliers and network operators to create an energy system that is cleaner, flexible and more efficient.

-Johnson Fernandes, Founder and CEO, said: “The Equiwatt team are thrilled to be part of the Catapult’s innovation programme.
+Johnson Fernandes, Founder and CEO, said: “The Equiwatt team are thrilled to be part of the Catapult’s Energy Launchpad.
 It will be a brilliant support for our business in further validating our proposition, accessing opportunities for live trials and gaining support from key industry experts.

 “We believe the Catapult holds the key for accelerating the roll out of our energy saving technology into thousands of UK homes.”

 OrxaGrid have developed software which can process electricity grid data to produce insights on how to reduce energy losses and increase overall efficiency to inform energy management decision making.